fbreckle/telescope-aws-accounts.nvim/README.md

 local telescope = require("telescope")
 vim.keymap.set("n", "<leader>sa", function()
   telescope.extensions.aws_accounts.aws_accounts({
-    -- available opts and their defaults:
+    -- Available opts and their defaults:
     --
-    -- the path of the aws config file to parse
+    -- The path of the aws config file to parse
     -- aws_config_path = "~/.aws/config",
     --
-    -- whether to parse sso profiles from the AWS config at opts.aws_config_path -- parse_aws_config = true,
+    -- Whether to parse sso profiles from the AWS config at opts.aws_config_path -- parse_aws_config = true,
     --
-    -- AWS accounts that are added to the list of accounts -- Each aws account must be a table with a `name` and `id` key -- Arbitrary additional keys (e.g. `description` or `comments`) are allowed and -- will be rendered as additional information as the previewer -- static_accounts = {}
+    -- Static AWS accounts that are added to the list of accounts -- Each aws account must be a table with a `name` and `id` key -- Arbitrary additional keys (e.g. `description` or `comments`) are allowed and -- will be rendered as additional information as the previewer --
+    -- Accounts can be added directly via a lua table in static_accounts --
+    -- static_accounts = {}
     --
     -- example: